 Phosphorus (P) is a macro-mineral that is necessary for proper growth and development.
-However, in many areas of this country and around the world excess phosphorus in surface water is looked on as a serious source of pollution.
+However, in many areas of this country and around the world excess phosphorus in the surface water is looked on as a serious source of pollution.
 Phosphorus is involved in the eutrophication of lakes and streams, whereby excess nutrients like nitrogen and phosphorus cause excessive growth of aquatic plant life which can reduce light penetration, and the decomposition of this excess organic matter can deplete oxygen in the water.
-Therefore, it is very important that we understand what an animal’s phosphorus requirement is and then balance the diet accordingly.
+Therefore, we must understand what an animal’s phosphorus requirement is and then balance the diet accordingly.

 Phosphorus is required for a wide variety of functions within the body.
-In fact, phosphorus has more known biologic functions than any other mineral element.
+Phosphorus has more known biologic functions than any other mineral element.
 Even though approximately 80% of the phosphorus in the body is located in bones and teeth, P is found in every cell in the body.
-It is involved in almost every reaction pertaining to transfer of energy in the body and in the acid-base buffer systems in the blood.
+It is involved in almost every reaction about the transfer of energy in the body and the acid-base buffer systems in the blood.
 It is found as a component of cell membranes as well as in nucleic acids in the cell nucleus.

-Lactating dairy cows have a requirement for a maintenance level of phosphorus plus the amount of P secreted in milk, in addition to the extra P required for growth or pregnancy.
+Lactating dairy cows require a maintenance level of phosphorus plus the amount of P secreted in milk, in addition to the extra P required for growth or pregnancy.
 The P requirement for a lactating cow can be determined as follows:

 Since phosphorus is generally the most expensive macro mineral added to the ration and considering the environmental concerns about excessive P in manure, we have a responsibility to carefully examine the amount of phosphorus that is added to all rations.
 AK